 Therefore, the claim is that the expectation from the next investment or trade is 1.8 times the potential loss.
 This is not only wrong, it is flat wrong.

-For those that paid attention to their professors, the expectation is also the mean of a probability distribution, usually denoted as E[X] or μ.
+The expectation is also called the mean of a probability distribution, usually denoted as E[X] or μ.
 In this case, it is the mean of the population of the values a random variable X takes with some probability p.
 Now this is the most important part:

 What does the above statement mean?
 Let us first look at the theoretical expectation that is given as the sum of all possible values the random variable X can take times their associated probability: